trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Coordinated Universal Time (UTC)Copy Location

 UTC is a time standard centered around Greenwich Mean Time (GMT).
-UTC  historical data can be formatted as “YYYYMMDD-hh:mm:ss”.
+UTC  historical data can be formatted as Ã¢â‚¬Å“YYYYMMDD-hh:mm:ssÃ¢â‚¬Â.
 Please keep in  mind this is based on UTC+0, and as a reference, US/Eastern time is  approximately UTC-4 or UTC-5 depending on U.S. Daylight savings.

-Please note GMT is unaffected by Daylight savings, and so 09:00:00 will be the same time of day year round regardless of the exchange’s or your local  daylight savings observation.
+Please note GMT is unaffected by Daylight savings, and so 09:00:00 will be the same time of day year round regardless of the exchangeÃ¢â‚¬â„¢s or your local  daylight savings observation.

 ### Modifying Returned DateCopy Location

 You may also log in to the Trader Workstation and modify this in the Global Configuration under API and then Settings.
-Here, you will find a  modifiable setting labeled “Send instrument-specific attributes for  dual-mode API client in” Here you can select one of the following:
+Here, you will find a  modifiable setting labeled Ã¢â‚¬Å“Send instrument-specific attributes for  dual-mode API client inÃ¢â‚¬Â Here you can select one of the following:

 - operator timezone: refers to the local timezone you have set in the Trader Workstation or IB Gateway
 - instrument timezone: refers to the timezone of the requested exchange.
-If “SMART”  is used, this will use the instrument’s primary exchange.
+If Ã¢â‚¬Å“SMARTÃ¢â‚¬Â  is used, this will use the instrumentÃ¢â‚¬â„¢s primary exchange.
 - UTC format: refers to a standardized return using UTC as the timezone.
 This will be returned in the format YYYYMMDD-hh:mm:ss

 ![img](https://www.interactivebrokers.com/campus/wp-content/uploads/sites/2/2023/06/Hist_Return_Setting-700x448.png)